HPEEzmeral/ezua-tutorials/Data-Analytics/Spark-GPU/Scala/README.md

 Examples for Ezmeral Spark on Kubernetes v3.3.1

 1. Put the jar file to available location, e.g., maprfs
-2. Run the scala-gpu example, check physical plan in the output logs:
+2. Run the scala-gpu example, check physical plan in the output logs

 ```shell
 == Physical Plan ==
 GpuColumnarToRow false